-After financial aid has been disbursed, a student who withdraws from UWest or earns zero credit may be required to return all or part of the funds received, including funds credited to pay tuition and fees.
+After financial aid has been disbursed, a student who withdraws or ceases attendance from UWest during a semester may be required to return all or part of the funds received, including funds credited to pay tuition and fees.

 Since financial aid must be used solely for educationally related expenses during periods of enrollment, federal regulations require the university to calculate the amount of aid a student "earned" for the number of days the student attended.
 "Unearned" aid, i.e. aid covering periods of the term when the student did not attend classes or was not enrolled, must be repaid.
-If a student withdraws prior to the start of the semester or never attends any classes, 100 percent of aid disbursed to the student's account and/or disbursed to the student must be repaid.
+This calculation is referred to as Return of Title IV Funds which will be performed by the Financial Aid Office.